 Sausage and mash is my ultimate comfort food; I’ve loved it ever since I was a child.
 I prefer local Cumberland or Westmorland sausages, but any good-quality bangers will do.
 Hawkshead Relish, based in Cumbria, add tomatoes, spices and Anglesey seasalt to this ketchup, which may explain why it goes so well with this meal.
 I prefer my sausages well-grilled, not fried.
 My brother gave me a very special bottle of Gran Reserva Spanish Rioja 2005 which was just divine with this dinner.

 Cooking Tip: Garlic mashed potatoes.
 Boil floury potatoes for about 20 minutes until almost falling apart.
 (I prefer to cook them with skins on.)
 Drain and put into a bowl with a little milk, butter and a few garlic cloves.
 You could use black garlic for a twist.
-Use an electric mixer (be careful not to over do it or the mash becomes gluey), a potato ricer or hand masher and mash until it’s voluptuously smooth.
+Use a potato ricer or hand masher and mash until it’s voluptuously smooth.

 4. Black Garlic Ketchup Bolognese with Pasta

 For this dish I used Black Garlic Ketchup in my regular bolognese recipe.
 I also replaced the garlic I’d usually include, with black garlic cloves.
 THis definitely changed the flavour, adding a depth and intriguing sweetness to the sauce.
 I loved it but my son and his dad preferred my usual recipe so I will leave it to you to decide.
 Argentinean Malbec goes down a treat with this meal.